The Rachel Holmes Series with FIVE MILES OF COUNTRY

 I write about heroes and heroines and the art of true justice.
 Human heroes with human abilities.
 Genius is a human ability.
 Friendship is a human ability.
 Love is a human ability.
 I write Sherlock Holmes novels.
 And I take great joy in adding to Dr Doyle’s heroic stories something he left out – the history of the women of the day.

-1 These Scattered Houses is a breakthrough novel for Sherlock Holmes and for me.
+1 These Scattered Houses is a breakthrough novel for Sherlock Holmes and for Ms Altabef.
 The story takes place during the last month of his “3-year hiatus”.
-Holmes is undercover as Sigerson the explorer.
+Holmes is undercover as Sigerson the explorer in New York.
 The villain is a Goliath.
 The lives of ordinary people inexorably rise to heroism.

 2 Remarkable Power of Stimulus is a Sherlock Holmes novel with heart.
-After three years away, Holmes finds London awash in murders, 221B under siege, Paris silenced by anarchists, plus the return of Irene Adler.
-Holmes arrives in Baker Street knowing he will find Watson’s friendship and unerring aim are as dependable as the British Rail.
-This is the true story of the relationship between Sherlock Holmes and Irene Adler.
+After three years away, Holmes finds London awash in murders and 221B under siege.
+He arrives in Baker Street knowing he will find Watson’s friendship and unerring aim are as dependable as the British Rail.
+The return of Irene Adler inexorably leads to a wedding in anarchist ridden Paris.
+It is the true story of Sherlock Holmes and Irene Adler, as told by Doctor Watson.

 Leave a comment